UDOOboard/X86II-Docs/docs/10_Serial_Libraries/05_Python_Serial_Libraries.md

     cd serial_libraries_examples/python/

-3 - Check if the Arduino 101 is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .py sources with correct tty and save:
+3 - Check if the Arduino Leonardo is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .py sources with correct tty and save:

     ser = serial.Serial('/dev/ttyACM0', 115200,timeout=1)